finkeissen/finkeissen/README.md

 Modern AI systems produce claims without explicit epistemic binding.
 This pipeline enforces context-bound admissibility as a hard constraint.

-The following pipeline is a **constraint architecture for epistemic governance**
+The following pipeline is a **constraint architecture for epistemic governance** in which admissibility precedes claims.

 ## Step 0 – Legacy
 Active sink for inadmissible or unresolved artifacts. https://github.com/finkeissen/legacy